 - Over/Grouped Over

-- Specify whether the aggregation is applied over all documents or split into groups using a grouping field.
+- This clause lets you configure whether the aggregation is applied over all documents, or should be split into groups using a grouping field.
 If grouping is used, an alert will be created for each group when it exceeds the threshold.
 To limit the number of alerts on high cardinality fields, you must specify the number of groups to check against the threshold.
 Only the top groups are checked.

-This section defines a threshold value and a comparison operator (
+This clause defines a threshold value and a comparison operator (one of

 is above or equals,